This user agreement will be effective for all users as of January 1, 2023.

 If your PayPal account is inactive for at least 12 consecutive months, we may charge an annual inactivity service fee.
 Inactive means that you have not logged into your PayPal account or otherwise used your PayPal account to send, receive or withdraw money.

-This provision and the inactivity fee does not apply to personal accounts registered in Hungary and Greece and accounts registered in Malta.
+This provision and the inactivity fee does not apply to personal accounts registered in Greece and accounts registered in Malta.

 You are responsible for all reversals, chargebacks, claims, fees, fines, penalties and other liability incurred by PayPal, any PayPal user, or any third party caused by or arising out of your breach of this user agreement and/or your use of PayPal services irrespective of termination, suspension or closure You agree to reimburse PayPal, a user, or a third party for any and all such liability.